HubSpot/offline/README.md

 Offline
 ======

 **Note to users pre-0.6.0:  Offline previously used a cloudfront hosted file as one of it's methods of detecting the connection status.
-This method is now deprecated.
+This method is now deprecated and the image has been removed.
 Please upgrade to Offline 0.7.0+.**

-**Note that the cloudfront file will be removed at the end of March, please upgrade before then.**

 Improve the experience of your app when your users lose connection.